-You’ve seen his logo often enough now to immediately recognise it (and it has a quite memorable slogan to boot).
+You’ve seen his logo often enough now to immediately recognise it (and it has quite a memorable slogan to boot).

 When you check your emails, you notice that you got an email from your contact.
 He’s offering his most valued followers a special discount.
-Motivated by that, you and your business partner decide to hive his product a try.
+Motivated by that, you and your business partner decide to give his product a try.

 Why good marketing takes time